SMMadhavan/Generative-AI-Misinformation-Detection/README.md

 - `main.py`: Main execution script.
 - `venv/`: Virtual environment.

-## 📌 Status: PAUSED
+## 📌 Status: ONGOING
-The project is currently paused after establishing the data pipeline and baseline model.
+The project is currently improved by feature iterations after establishing the data pipeline and baseline model.
 Improving the model prediction accuracy is currently being focused on and the Next steps will involve **Hyperparameter Tuning** and **N-gram optimization** to increase model accuracy.